Tower Hobbies Home Page

 April 1969 American Aircraft Modeler

-Here are plans that I electronically scanned from my purchased copy of the April 1969 American Aircraft Modeler magazine.
+Here is the article and plans for the Piel Emeraude that I electronically scanned from my purchased copy of the April 1969 American Aircraft Modeler magazine.
 Because they span two or more pages, I had to adjust the size and alignment a bit to get halves to line up properly.
-You might be able to scale up this image below.
+You might be able to scale up the image below.
 Plans for this fine model were drawn by Mr. Bob Morse.
 All copyrights (if any) are hereby acknowledged.

 BOB MORSE as told to Leon "Duke'" Crow